gamemanual0/gm0/source/docs/awards/award-types.rst

 Advancing Awards
 ================

 There are 7 awards for FTC teams (excluding optional awards).
+For more information on the exact requirements for these awards, see |gm1|.
 In order of advancement priority, these are:

 .. glossary::
    Inspire Award